Aliases for SLC29A2 Gene

 GeneCards Summary for SLC29A2 Gene

 SLC29A2 (Solute Carrier Family 29 Member 2) is a Protein Coding gene.
-Among its related pathways are Transport of vitamins, nucleosides, and related molecules and Gemcitabine, Pharmacokinetics/Pharmacodynamics Pathway.
+Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Transport of vitamins, nucleosides, and related molecules.
 GO annotations related to this gene include nucleoside transmembrane transporter activity.
-An important paralog of this gene is SLC29A3.
+An important paralog of this gene is SLC29A1.